Natural Gas Distribution System Upgrade

 What are you doing?

 SWL&P is upgrading its system that delivers natural gas to your home or business.
 Areas in the city of Superior that have intermediate pressure will be converted to high pressure, ensuring continued reliability especially during times of high demand, such as extremely cold winter days and nights.
 The upgrade involves replacing regulators and underground pipe.
-If you have a gas meter inside your house, it will be relocated outside.
+If you have a gas meter inside your house, it will likely be relocated outside.

 What parts of Superior are affected?